xgironx/checkpoint-04/README.md

 4. Add/Commit/Push your changes to Github.
 5. Open a pull request.

-You must test your code before filling in an answer.
+For questions 1-4, you must test your code before filling in an answer.
 You can do this by creating and running your own `app.rb` file or using an online REPL (e.g., [repl.it](https://repl.it/)).

 > **Note**: Only place your answer between backticks.
 Don't modify the backticks, or the language specifier after them.